-New evidence (2 trials^{52,54} and 21 cohort studies in 30 publications)^{45,55-83} on infant and maternal harms associated with perinatal exposure to ART was generally consistent with the evidence included in the 2012 USPSTF review.
-One fair-quality, RCT conducted in Africa and seven cohort studies published since the last review found antenatal ART associated with increased risk of preterm birth compared with no treatment or zidovudine monotherapy.
-The trial and 12 cohort studies found mixed results for the association between ART given during pregnancy and low birth weight, small for gestational age, and stillbirth.
-Five cohort studies, including the Antiretroviral Pregnancy Registry,83 found that most antiretroviral drugs recommended in the United States as initial therapy for HIV in pregnancy were not associated with increased risk of birth defects.
-The trial reported increased risk of neonatal death with ART with tenofovir, emtricitabine, and lopinavir/ritonavir (0.6%) but there was no difference between the tenofovir combination ART regimen and zidovudine monotherapy in risk of early infant death (4.4% vs. 3.2%, p=0.43).
-In addition, the trial had some methodological limitations.
+New evidence (two trials and 21 cohort studies in 30 publications)46-50,52-59,61,62,64-73,75-79 on infant and maternal harms associated with perinatal exposure to ART was generally consistent with the evidence included in the 2012 USPSTF review.
+One fair-quality RCT conducted in Africa and seven cohort studies published since the last review found antenatal ART associated with increased risk of preterm birth compared with no treatment or zidovudine monotherapy.
+The trial and 12 cohort studies found mixed results for the association between ART given during pregnancy and low birth weight, small size for gestational age, and stillbirth.
+Five cohort studies, including the Antiretroviral Pregnancy Registry, found that most antiretroviral drugs recommended in the United States as initial therapy for HIV in pregnancy were not associated with increased risk of birth defects.
+The trial reported increased risk of neonatal death with ART with tenofovir, emtricitabine, and lopinavir/ritonavir (4.4%) compared with ART with zidovudine, lamivudine, and lopinavir/ritonavir (0.6%), but there was no difference between the tenofovir combination ART regimen and zidovudine monotherapy in risk of early infant death (4.4% vs. 3.2%,;p=0.43).
+Some methodological limitations were present in this trial.